 Change through innovation

 Our Design for Manufacture and Assembly (DfMA) approach has the potential to significantly minimise negative impacts in delivery and maximise efficiency in use.
-This is reinforced by Building Information Modelling (BIM) – a digital prototyping tool that enables us to integrate data about a structure’s design, engineering and operation.
+This is reinforced by our industry leading approach to digital engineering (DE) tools that enable us to integrate data about a structure’s design, engineering and operation.
 This ‘virtual construction’ approach reduces waste at all stages of the project lifecycle.